AdobeDocs/analytics.en/help/components/cda/faq.md

 In some situations it is possible that multiple people log in from the same device.
 Examples include a shared device at home, shared PCs in a library, or a kiosk in a retail outlet.

-* **If using a device graph**, the graph links each ECID to a "cluster" that includes all associated users.
-As a result, this method does not distinguish between individual users on a shared device.
-All users of the shared device are considered a single "person".
+* **If using a device graph**, the ability to handle shared devices is limited.
+The device graph uses an algorithm to determine ownership of a "cluster", and can change each time that cluster is published.
+Users of the shared device are subject to which cluster they belong to.
 * **If using field-based stitching**, the prop or eVar you choose to help identify logged in users overrides other identifiers.
 Shared devices are considered separate people, even if they originate from the same device.

 ## How does CDA handle situations where a single person has MANY devices/ECIDs?

 In some situations, an individual user can associate with a large number of ECIDs.
 This can occur if the individual uses a lot of browsers or apps, and can be exacerbated if they frequently clear cookies or use the browser's private or incognito browsing mode.

-* **If using a device graph**, CDA caps the number of ECIDs that ties to a given user ID to 200.
+* **If using a device graph**, CDA caps the number of ECIDs that ties to a given user ID to 50.
 If a user ID associates with too many ECIDs, the device graph assumes that the user ID is invalid and removes the cluster associated with that user ID.
 The user ID is then added to a blocklist to prevent it from being added to any clusters in the future.
 The result in reporting is that user ID is not stitched across devices.
-* **If using field-based stitching**, ECID is irrelevant in favor of the prop/eVar you choose to help identify logged in users.
-A single user can belong to any number of ECID's without impacting CDA's ability to stitch across devices.
+* **If using field-based stitching**, the number of devices is irrelevant in favor of the prop/eVar you choose to help identify logged in users.
+A single user can belong to any number of devices without impacting CDA's ability to stitch across devices.

 ## What is the difference between the People metric in CDA and the Unique Visitors metric outside of CDA?